catchthirtythree/Cooking/misc/korean-pancake.md

 - I use kkakdugi for this and it's quite amazing.
 - The plain browned scallions are more amazing than having the scallions in the kimchi in my opinion.
-- Make dang sure to make both sizes crunchy.
+- Make dang sure to make both sides crunchy.
 It's fantastic.

 ## References